 A standing graduate applicant review committee meets just after the expiration of the application deadline.
 The committee reviews each item of every complete application.
 The committee makes its applicant selections by the beginning of March.

-For priority consideration for a graduate assistantship, applicants should complete their applications by the program admission deadlines listed.
+For priority consideration for a graduate assistantship, apply by the program admission deadlines listed.
 Fellowships and assistantships provide a stipend and may include health insurance and a tuition scholarship for the duration of the award.

-None of the doctoral courses may be at the undergraduate level and no more than six credits may be taken in a related department without the permission of the director of graduate studies.
+None of the doctoral courses may be at the undergraduate level, and no more than six credits may be taken in a related department without the permission of the director of graduate studies.

 Code | Title | Credits |